Percent-level constraints on baryonic feedback with spectral distortion measurements: Abstract

 We use the CAMELS suite of hydrodynamic simulations to explore possible constraints on parameters describing the subgrid implementation of feedback from active galactic nuclei and supernovae, assuming a PIXIE-like measurement.

-The small $25\,h^{-1}\text{Mpc}$ CAMELS boxes present challenges due to the significant cosmic variance.
+The small $25\,h^{-1}\text{Mpc}$ CAMELS boxes present challenges due to significant sample variance.
 We utilize machine learning to construct interpolators through the noisy simulation data.
-Using the halo model, we translate the simulation halo mass functions into correction factors to reduce cosmic variance where required.
+Using the halo model, we translate the simulation halo mass functions into correction factors to reduce sample variance where required.

 Our results depend on the subgrid model.
 In the case of IllustrisTNG, we find that the best-determined parameter combination can be measured to $\simeq 2\,\%$ and corresponds to a product of AGN and SN feedback.
 In the case of SIMBA, the tightest constraint is $\simeq 0.2\,\%$ on a ratio between AGN and SN feedback.
 A second orthogonal parameter combination can be measured to $\simeq 8\,\%$.
 Our results demonstrate the significant constraining power a measurement of the late-time spectral distortion monopoles would have for baryonic feedback models.